 - The language

-Since then I like to return to Stockholm as often as possible and preferably for a little longer time.
-Every time I discover new places and visit my favorite places again.
+Since then I like to return to Stockholm as often as possible and preferably for a longer time.
+Every time I discover new places and re-visit some of my favorite places.
 Yes, Stockholm really is my second home.
 And I can’t wait to be back!

-- Here you will find the best prices for hotels in Stockholm.
+- Trivago.be (NL)“>Here you will find the best prices for hotels in Stockholm.

 - Buying your tickets in advance is usually the easiest (and cheapest)